-AXA Group means the group of companies for which AXA S.A. is the ultimate holding company or of a particular class or classes of Share related to a single Fund
+AXA Group means the group of companies for which AXA S.A. is the ultimate holding company

-AXA IM Group means the group of companies for which AXA Investment Managers S.A. is the ultimate holding
+AXA IM Group means the group of companies for which AXA Investment Managers S.A. is the ultimate holding or re-enacted from time to time, which is part of UK law by virtue of the EUWA